We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 3. Women who are diagnosed with PCOS because of their doctor’s findings, but who don’t feel bothered by any symptoms.

-While some women who are diagnosed with PCOS may not be bothered by any particular symptoms at the time of their diagnosis, it’s still important that they receive treatment in order to control the disease and keep any minor symptoms from escalating, as well as to help avoid commonly associated conditions such as type 2 diabetes, heart disease, cancer, and obesity.3
+While some women who are diagnosed with PCOS may not be bothered by any particular symptoms at the time of their diagnosis, it’s still important that they receive treatment in order to control the disease and keep any minor symptoms from escalating, as well as to help avoid commonly associated conditions such as type 2 diabetes, heart disease, obesity, and even cancer.3

 Health Risks of PCOS